jeffreyisham/jeffreyisham.github.io/_posts/2025-01-01-the-art-is-alive.md

   title: The art is alive | Jeffrey Isham
 ---

 <p>I haven't been super busy making art, but I have been busy getting my art out into the real world!
-Have a look. <a href="https://www.coolerthanthefuture.com">coolerthanthefuture.com</a></p>
+Have a look: <a href="https://www.coolerthanthefuture.com">coolerthanthefuture.com</a></p>